laerling/config/README.md

   - steam (multilib, but activate here, not in hologram-base.
 Pay attention, for it might already be activated)
 - Replace dolphin with another mtp-capable graphical file manager like nautilus, nemo, this awesome file manager I once tried, ...
 - hologram-latex: What was scribus for again?
+- Replace Shift+4 with $ on X for norwegian keyboard layout
+- Remove slockhib completely?
+I only use slocksus and hibernation does not work with encrypted swap anyway.
+Given, that I even use swap.